invertase/react-native-firebase/docs/auth/quick-start.md

 #### Email/Password Sign In

-Email/Password sign in is a common method for user sign in on applications.
+Email/password sign in is a common method for user sign in on applications.
 This requires the user to provide an email address and secure password.
-Users can both register and sign in in one method called `createUserWithEmailAndPassword`, or sign in to an existing account with `signInWithEmailAndPassword`.
+Users can both register and sign in using a method called `createUserWithEmailAndPassword`, or sign in to an existing account with `signInWithEmailAndPassword`.

 Users must first register using the `createUserWithEmailAndPassword` method